metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     ```

-9. If you want enable the user interface for user administrators to look into why a user may have been blocked,
+9. The user interface for user administrators to look into why a user may have been blocked is not yet working.
-   add the following to your app/config/routing.yml:
-   	```yml
-   	metaclass_auth_guard:
-        resource: "@MetaclassAuthenticationGuardBundle/Resources/config/routing.yml"
-        prefix:   /
-    ```
-    And add the path of the user interface to your firewall in app/conf/security.yml:
-    ```yml
-    access_control:
-        - { path: ^/guard, roles: ROLE_ADMIN }
-    ```
-    (there will probably already be an access_control configuration with several paths listed.
-    Just add the above path to the list.
-You may have to adapt ROLE_ADMIN to the user role identifier
-    appropriate for your application's security configuration.

-    The user interface has the following entries:
-    - guard/statistics
-    - guard/statistics/username
-    (replace 'username' by an actual username)

 10. If you want to run the tests you may add the following to the testsuites section of your app/phpunit.xml:
 	```xml